garrandall/popular-music-data/tracks/drift-away-uncle-kracker-dobie-gray.md

 When I'm feelin' blue
 The guitars come in through to soothe me
 Thanks for the joy that you've given me
-(Ooh, the joy that you've given me)
+(Oh, the joy that you've given me)
 I want you to know that I believe in your song (oh, yeah) Your rhythm, and rhyme, and harmony (mm)
 You helped me along (makin' me strong)